-Trouble is, the tedious, labor-intensive process of swinging an ax can hurt your hands, shoulders, neck, and back.
+Trouble is, the tedious, labor-intensive process of swinging an axe can hurt the hands, shoulders, neck, and back.
 The solution?
 A log splitter!
-While you still have to fell the tree and cut it into logs with a chainsaw, a log splitter takes care of the hard work of creating smaller pieces that will fit perfectly into a firebox.
+While trees still have to be felled and cut into logs with a chainsaw, a log splitter takes care of the hard work of creating smaller pieces that will fit perfectly into a firebox.

-- BEST OVERALL: Powerhouse XM-380 Electric Hydraulic Log Splitter
+- BEST OVERALL: Wen 56208 6.5-Ton Electric Log Splitter

 - BEST MANUAL: Kindling Cracker Firewood Splitter